Seafox (video game): Gameplay

 Seafox is a game in which the player uses a submarine to destroy enemy ships.
 The submarine is fully maneuverable beneath the surface by joystick control.
 Torpedoes can be fired upward at ships on the surface, or at enemy submarines.
 Red Cross hospital ships must be avoided.

 The player's submarine has a limited fuel and torpedoes supply, so both must be frequently replenished.
 This is achieved with the help of a supply sub and a friendly dolphin.
 The player must intercept the package before giant clams steal it or enemy submarines destroy it.
 If the player shoots the dolphin, an indestructible orange shark appears and destroys the player's sub.

 Only three submarines are allowed each game, with each one starting out with a full load of fuel and torpedoes.

 Reception

 In a review for Electronic Games, Steve Davidson ended with: "Sea Fox [sic] will never be confused with a realistic military simulation, but it offers oceans of fun for target game fans".
 Luther Shaw reviewed the game for Computer Gaming World writing that "the graphics are nice but there are better games in the Broderbund line".
+InfoWorld's Essential Guide to Atari Computers cited it as "engaging".